iam-manzoor/Python-Learning/Day-7/Practice/Practice.md

 2. WAF the replace all occurance of "java" with "python" in above file.

 3. Search the word `learning` exist in a file or not.

+4. Find the word `learning` and the print the line number where it exist if not found return `-1`